 - Limited monthly transactions.
-You can make up to six transfers monthly to external accounts.
+Regardless of which institution you choose, every savings account is limited to six monthly transfers.
 Exceeding this number can result in Alliant suspending or closing your account.

 - Withdrawal limit.
 If you have a ChexSystems record, your daily withdrawal limit is $200.
 Without one, you can withdraw up to $500 daily.

 - Membership required.
 In order to open an account with Alliant, you’ll need to meet one of the four eligibility requirements below.

 - Limited branch locations.
 Alliant operates almost entirely online, so if you prefer to do your banking in person, you might want to keep looking.

 - Lots of fees.
 Alliant charges fees for almost everything, so you should understand the full fee schedule to avoid as many as possible.

 - Soft credit inquiry.
 Alliant will do a soft credit inquiry when you apply for this account.